FarronF/limerick-council-meetings/meetings/2025/04/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2025.md

 A survey to warrant a crossing at this location has been carried out and it has

-been submitted to TII for approval and possible funding.--- 5
+been submitted to TII for approval and possible funding.
+---
+5

 7.